-My garden has experienced some losses in these past weeks.
-About two weeks ago, as I was awaiting the landing of my Oregon Duck who was to visit for a couple of days before flying further afield and across The Pond to study abroad in the UK, I was strolling in my back garden and watching an oddly acting squirrel.
+My garden has experienced some losses recently.
+About two weeks ago, as I was awaiting the landing of my Oregon Duck who was to visit for a couple of days before flying further afield and across The Pond to study abroad in the UK, I was strolling in my back garden watching an oddly acting squirrel.
 He was sitting on a branch, just under the Screech Owl brood house, in a nose-down position.
-He was quite a handsome fuzzy-tailed rodent and he sat there for a long period of time.
+He was quite a handsome fuzzy-tailed rodent and he sat for a long time.
 I attempted communication, to which he didn’t respond, but suddenly, he crawled up the trunk of the tree and into the brood house.
 I was gobsmacked.
 Never would I guess that a healthy squirrel would risk a confrontation with an owl like that.
 I heard Mamma Owl clicking her beak at him in protest and warning, saw flashes of her feathers through the hole, and then witnessed her fly out of the house and land on the nearby Retama tree.

 Poor Mamma Owl.

 She was clearly confused and agitated as she sat in the tree, but she didn’t fly back to her brood house.
 I quickly retrieved our ladder, climbed aboard, and stuck a stick into the hole, thinking that if the squirrel was there he’d chatter at the stick and exit.
 Neither happened.
 I don’t know if he ran out of the hole as I was fetching the ladder or was in hunkered down in the house, keeping quiet.
 I fear it was the second.
 Unfortunately, I didn’t see Mamma Owl for the rest of the evening.